nqzero/PUPL/PUPL.md

 ### Assurances
 The copyright owner agrees:
 - to specify a fixed strike price
-- to publish per-annum and lifetime full prices, not to exceed 1 times and 10 times the strike price respectively, subject to monthly changes
+- to publish per-annum and lifetime full prices, not to exceed 1 times and 10 times the strike price respectively, and to announce changes a month in advance
 - to issue use-licenses (per-annum and lifetime) purchasable without further restriction at full price (or, at your option, the respective strike prices) that will:
     - be transferable
     - be renewable (for per-annum, even with lapses) at that original price each year